Solid Gold Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Solid Gold Dry Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Solid Gold Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Solid Gold dry dog food is a grain-based kibble using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Solid Gold Dog Food is a plant-based kibble using a moderate amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a meatier food from the same company may wish to visit our review of Solid Gold Barking at the Moon Dog Food.